 These routes tend to take a little longer, but the excellent wine tasting and scenic beauty more than make up for it.

-During your stay at the Coast Guard House we can help you plan a day trip to these wineries as well.
+During your stay at the Coast Guard House you can take a day trip to these wineries as well.
 Click here to hear more about our favorite spots in these world class wine regions.